A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 Maryland disabled veteran benefits also include county-specific additions to property tax exemptions:

-- Cecil County and Hartford County grant a 20 percent tax credit for up to five years for veterans age 65 and older with an adjusted gross income of $84,000 or less.
-Veterans must be retired from the military or have been living in the home for at least 40 years.
+• Cecil County and Hartford County grant a 20 percent tax credit for up to five years to veterans age 65 and older with an adjusted gross income of $84,000 or less.
+Veterans must have retired from the military or lived in the home for at least 40 years.

-- Frederick County grants a 20 percent tax credit on the first $300,000 value of the home for veterans age 65 and older with an adjusted gross income of $80,000 or less.
-Veterans must be retired from the military or have been living in the home for at least 40 years.
+• Frederick County grants a 20 percent tax credit on the first $300,000 value of a home for veterans age 65 and older with an adjusted gross income of $80,000 or less.
+Veterans must have retired from the military or lived in the home for at least 40 years.

-- Howard County grants a 20 percent tax credit on the first $500,000 value of the home for veterans age 65 and older.
-Veterans must be retired from the military or have been living in the home for at least 40 years.
+• Howard County grants a 20 percent tax credit on the first $500,000 home value for veterans 65 and older.
+Veterans must have retired from the military or lived in the home for at least 40 years.

-- Montgomery County offers property tax credit for veterans over 65 who are either retired from the military or have lived in their main dwelling for at least 40 years.
+• Montgomery County offers property tax credits for veterans over 65 who have retired from the military or lived in their main dwelling for at least 40 years.

-- Washington county offers property tax credit for veterans with a disability rating of 50 percent and greater.
+• Washington County offers property tax credit for veterans with a disability rating of 50 percent or greater.

 Apply for these exemptions with the Maryland Department of Veterans Affairs